 Encouraging the Behavior

+How to stop dogs from eating their poop?
+There are a few recommendations on how to curb this habit.
 If you find your pooch munching down on poop do not punish him.
 Any attention will only encourage the behavior.
 Make it a practice to keep his area clean from poop by picking it up as soon as he eliminates.
 While on a walk, keep him on a leash and guide him away from his own or other’s poop.
 Distract him from the poop and offer him a reward when he leaves it and comes to you instead.
 Work hard on the commands of “Leave It” and “Come”.
 Hire a trainer if your efforts are not making a change.
 Do not leave him alone for too long or in a confined space where he could poop and then be left alone with his stool.
-Offer him toys that stimulate him and will alleviate boredom that may contribute to his seeking stimulation in eating his poop.
+Offer him toys that stimulate him and alleviate boredom that may contribute to his seeking stimulation in eating his poop.

 Other Solutions and Considerations

 Most dogs find no problem in eating poop, either their own or another animals.
 For them, it can even smell and taste good and often provides much needed nutrients.
-Mother dogs even clean up their own pups poop as a form of caring and nurturing them.
-Coprophagia, the ingestion of faeces, is common among dogs.
-Before you can eliminate the behavior you need to investigate the source of your dogs desire to eat poop as well as his access.
+Mother dogs clean up their own pup's poop as a form of caring and nurturing them.
+The ingestion of feces is common among dogs.
+Before you can eliminate the behavior and stop coprophagia, you need to investigate the source of your dog's desire to eat poop as well as his access.
 Keeping his area clean, him well stimulated, and well-fed can go a long way from having his cute puppy breath smelling like poop.